-While individual interviews are not required, it is strongly recommended that all candidates for admission to Siena visit the campus.
-Meeting with an Admissions counselor and a student can be helpful in evaluating the quality of the Siena experience.
-Arrangements can be made by calling the Office of Admissions at (518) 783-2423.
+While individual interviews are not required, it is strongly recommended that all candidates for admission to Siena visit the campus, especially if not submitting standardized test scores with their application.
+Meeting with an Admissions counselor and a current student can be helpful in evaluating the quality of the Siena experience.
+Visit arrangements can be made online at www.siena.edu/visit or by calling the Office of Admissions at (518) 783-2423.